|

 Idaho, for the Wallaco Dairy Co. on Nov.
 4, 1953.

-Another Billboard note later in the year told of the
+A short Billboard Magazine review later in the year told of the

 re-release of "Song of the Milk Maids," which the author said could be an